Promises! Promises!: Release

 The film was heavily publicized in the June 1963 issue of Playboy, featuring nude photos of Mansfield.
-The publication led to an obscenity charge against Hugh Hefner, who was arrested by Chicago police in June 1963, but the subsequent jury trial ended in acquittal.
+The publication led to an obscenity charge against Hugh Hefner, who was arrested by the Chicago police in June 1963, but the subsequent trial ended with a hung jury, and thus acquittal.
 Copies of the issue reportedly sold for as much as $10 each.

 Upon its theatrical release in 1963, Promises!
-Promises! was banned in Cleveland and several other cities, although a Cleveland court later ruled that the nude scenes were not obscene.
+Promises! was banned in Chicago, Cleveland, and several other cities, although a Cleveland court later ruled that the nude scenes were not obscene.
 Both the original and an edited version enjoyed box-office success in places where it was not banned, except for California.

 The film was presented for the first time on television in its uncut form in 1984 on the Playboy Channel.
 The film was one of several dozen sound films to have been released in full-length form on Super 8mm in the 1970s.
 The film was released on VHS and Betamax videotape in the 1980s.
 On February 14, 2006, VCI Home Video released the film on DVD with extras such as original trailers and a gallery of stills from the Playboy issue, along with previously unreleased lobby cards.

 Reception

 Mansfield was voted one of the top 10 box-office attractions by theater owners in 1963.

-Chicago Sun-Times movie critic Roger Ebert wrote: "Finally, in 'Promises, Promises' she did what no Hollywood actress ever does except in desperation: she made a nudie.
+In 1967, film critic Roger Ebert of the Chicago Sun-Times wrote: "Finally, in 'Promises, Promises' she did what no Hollywood actress ever does except in desperation: she made a nudie.
 By 1963, that kind of box office appeal was about all she had left."